ehwest/mdn_qms/source/Quality_Manual/QM-0001_Quality_Manual.md

 “Current Good Manufacturing Practices” or “Good Manufacturing Practices,” unless there is an exception or exemption noted in 21 CFR 820.

-This Quality Management System is fully intended to comply with the following domestic and international regulations and standards:
+This Quality Management System (QMS) is fully intended to ensure the compliance of the company and its products to this and other domestic and international regulations and standards:

 * Code of Federal Regulations (CFR), Title 21, Food and Drug
 * 21 CFR Part 820 – Quality System Regulation